Culture of Gujarat

-The culture of Gujarat is both ancient, new, and modern.
+The culture of Gujarat is Vadodara, new, and modern.

 Gujarati engagement ceremony

-In many Gujarati communities, the engagement ceremony is known as 'Gol Dhana', which does not include a ring ceremony. (in Gujarati script, ગોળ-ધાણા), which literally means "Jaggery and Coriander seeds" and refers to the practice of distributing a small amount of jaggery mixed with coriander seeds.
+Gol Dhana (ગોળ-ધાણા) is a Gujarati tradition in which jaggery and coriander seeds are eaten to celebrate a couple's engagement.
+They are distributed to the guests of the ceremony by the family of the groom.
+The giving of Gol Dhana symbolizes auspicious beginnings.

-Gujarati Hindu ceremony
+Gujarati Hindu wedding ceremony

 Marriage is a highly auspicious occasion in Indian culture.
-According to the Vedas, the Hindu scriptures, marriage is a sacred lifelong commitment between a man and a woman.
+According to the Vedas, the Hindu scriptures, marriage is a sacred, lifelong commitment that unites two souls.
 It is considered to be the strongest of all social bonds and is the initiation into a lifetime of togetherness.

 The Vedic wedding ceremony consists of prayers, invocations, and vows recited in Sanskrit, the most ancient surviving language.
 The Vedic wedding ceremony dates back to over five thousand years and is performed under a decorated canopy, the mandap.
 The four pillars that surround the mandap represent the parents of the bride and groom.
 This signifies the important part they have played in raising their children to become the responsible adults they are today.
 The ceremony is performed before a sacred fire, or agniaa, which is the eternal witness of the marriage, and all vows are taken.

 Parts of the ceremony

 Every Hindu ceremony begins with the worship of Lord Ganesha, the deity of peace and wisdom.
-This is done so people can find strength within themselves to remove any obstacles that may arise.
+This is done so that people can find strength within themselves to remove any obstacles that may arise.